sawubona-gmbh/KETE-HS21-WORK/LB0-Kickoff/HOWTO_Setup-JupyterNotebook.md

       > jupyter notebook
     ```

-Either way, once you have opened a session you should see a browser
+And when you have opened a session you should see a browser
 window like this:

 ![Screen Shot Jupyter Session](figures/Screen-Shot-Jupyter-Session.png)